CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-post-view-rules.md

 `https://api.copernica.com/v2/view/$id/rules?access_token=xxxx`

 The `$id` should be replaced by the ID of the view you want to add a rule to.
-The name of the rule and other values should be added to the message body.
 After a successful call the ID of the created request is returned.

 ## Available parameters